tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 Did you know that actual innocence is not considered a mitigating factor to the court of criminal appeals?
 To vacate a conviction the inmate must prove his due process was violated.
 Exonerating evidence doesn't matter.
 Politics notwithstanding it makes my job a helluva lot more difficult.
 But I don't make the laws I enforce.

 Also, my wife still thinks I look cute in a uniform.
-She would be the first to tell you a glimpse of me in my dress blues and…well, we had a good morning that day, the last day of my pleasant, albeit morbid existence.
-I now understand the true power of blissful ignorance.
+She would be the first to tell you a glimpse of me in my dress blues and…well, we had a good morning that day, the last day of my pleasant, albeit somewhat morbid existence.
+I now understand the weightlessness of ignorance.

-Four hours later I was informed I was being transferred 30 miles away to “run an elite death watch”.
-Actually, the strange man had said 30 layers away but I assumed he had misspoke.
+Not long afterwards Texas's top brass informed me that I was being transferred 30 miles away to “captain an elite death watch”.
+Actually, they said layers away but I dismissed it as a brain fart.

-He hadn’t, but we’re not there yet.
-Going from DR Warden to Captain of Death Watch is technically a demotion, but the salary…compared to what I was already making, which wasn't peanuts, it felt like Jeff Bezos, Bill Gates money.
+It wasn't, but we’re not there yet.
+First, you need to know that going from Warden to Captain is technically a demotion, but the salary…compared to what I was already making, which wasn't peanuts, it felt like Jeff Bezos, Bill Gates money.
 The shock of it was like I was the one seated on Ol’ Sparky.

-I had thought it was just another death watch tour (death watch is a separate unit for inmates with an execution date).
-We have them surprisingly frequently.
+The day had begun normally enough with what I thought was just another death watch tour (death watch is a separate unit for inmates with an execution date).
+We hold them surprisingly frequently.
 Most often we show higher-ups and politicians running tough-on-crime campaigns how the process works.
 That's what the lead up to murdering a man for murder is called.
 The process.
 The protocol.
-Their COD is still listed as homicide.
+And finally, the *procedure*.
+Their COD is still classified as a homicide.

-Barely a few minutes into the tour I was deeply uncomfortable.
-The questions were, well, I don't like to use this sort of language but they were fucking weird.
+This tour went wonky.
+Barely a few minutes in and I was deeply uncomfortable.
+The stranger's questions were, well, I don't like to use this sort of language but they were fucking weird.
 A normal question would be related to maintaining security on the day of execution.
 This guy, whose name I don't recall…why don't I remember his name?
 Probably the shock.
-But he knew my last name was Reaper.
+But he sure knew my last name was Reaper.
 Usually people do a double take, but Mr. X here seemed overeager to discuss it, practically salivating.
 He asked me my ethnic origins, if I had presided over any botched executions, and if so *how* botched?

 He took more than a passing interest in my feelings and coping mechanisms.
-He asked me how I went about hiring, which I answered almost greedily.
+He asked me how I went about hiring.
+Now that I could answer readily.
 This was my forte.
-The challenge, I explained, is that you have to find someone willing to end the life of another who was neither a sociopath nor a man with unshakable morals.
-The first type belong on the gurney themselves; the second type are likely to blow their brains out.
+The challenge, I explained, is that you have to find someone willing to end the life of another who was neither a sociopath, nor a man with unshakable morals.
+The first type belongs on the gurney themselves; the second type are likely to blow their brains out.
 My shpiel was practiced and I was even getting into the groove a bit when I noticed the visitor wore an even more manic expression.

 And then I felt it.
 Fear.
 A primal sense of revulsion I have only felt with the worst of the worst.
 The man who raped and cannibalized his own grandmother.
 The one who tortured his 8-year-old child to death for flushing his drugs.
 The guy who lit a gas station employee on fire when he refused service after the murderer's card declined.
 These were the men who triggered my lizard brain.
 Who I had no trouble shepherding from life to...after.
 I felt that fear with this strange agent who asked far too personal questions.